- If Sims 3 keeps crashing on Windows 10 and 11, it might be due to wrong in-game settings.

 - Click on View All to list all the troubleshooters

 - Select and run the troubleshooters mentioned above > restart your computer and check if you can Play The Sims3.

 6. Exclude the game from Data Execution Prevention

 - Right-click on My Computer on Windows 8 or This PC on Windows 10 > select Properties

 - Click on the Advanced System Settings link on the left> click on the Advanced tab > go to Settings under Performance frame

-- Check Data Execution Prevention tab and then turn on DEP for all programs and services except those you want, add Sims 3 executable file in the exception list.
+- Check the Data Execution Prevention tab and then turn on DEP for all programs and services except those you want to add the Sims 3 executable file in the exception list.

 7. Additional solutions

 - Try to delete all cache files and thumbnails